netease-youdao/BCEmbedding/README.md

 - **A new benchmark in the realm of <a href="#rag-evaluations-in-llamaindex" target="_Self">RAG Evaluations in LlamaIndex</a>**.

 <img src="./Docs/assets/rag_eval_multiple_domains_summary.jpg">

+### Our Goals

+Provide a bilingual and crosslingual two-stage retrieval model repository for the RAG community, which can be used directly without finetuning, including `EmbeddingModel` and `RerankerModel`:

+- One Model: Handle bilingual and crosslingual retrieval task in English and Chinese.
+- One Model: Cover common business application scenarios with RAG optimization. e.g. Education, Medical Scenario, Law, Finance, Literature, FAQ, General Conversation.
+- Easy to Integrate: We provide API in `BCEmbedding` for LlamaIndex and LangChain integrations.
+- Others Points:
+  - `RerankerModel` supports long passages (more than 512 tokens) reranking;
+  - `RerankerModel` provides meaningful relevance score that helps to remove passages with low quality.
+  - `EmbeddingModel` does not need specific instructions.

 ## 🌐 Bilingual and Crosslingual Superiority